 Serving as a Laboratory for Global Higher Education

-The UW-NU Partnership serves as a laboratory where UW–Madison faculty, academic staff, and graduate students with interests in global higher education can address real challenges and explore innovative strategies in a variety of key areas, including quality assurance, the development of terminal master’s degrees, development of online courses, improved language pedagogy, development of multilingual learning environments, and library development.
+The UW-NU Partnership serves as a laboratory where UW–Madison faculty, academic staff, and graduate students with interests in global higher education can address real challenges and explore innovative strategies.
+Key areas of collaborative work have included quality assurance, development of master’s and Ph.D. degree programs, improved language pedagogy, development of multilingual learning environments and writing as part of a core curriculum, and library development.

 Providing Opportunities for UW–Madison Students